 Refer to guidance in the APA’s Uniform Financial Reporting Manual and the APA Locality Reporting Guidance on Opioid Settlement Funds.

 (b) If the locality reports on its OAA application that it intends to reserve any portion of its Direct Distributions from FY2023, FY2024, and/or FY2025 for future year abatement efforts, determine whether the locality has complied with the OAA’s requirements on reserve funds as stipulated in the OAA Terms and Conditions.
-This is indicated on the locality’s application under the “Distribution Information” section of the OAA Application for Individual Distribution awards.
+This will be noted by a ‘Yes’ answer indicated on the locality’s application under the “Distribution Information” section of the OAA Application for Individual Distribution awards.

 Refer to additional information about reserve funds in the OAA Terms and Conditions (p.
 2) and the Individual Distributions General Guidance (p.
 4).